hansban/hansban.github.io/README.md

-## Welcome to Hannah's page
+### Welcome to Hannah's page

-Here, I will be sharing a few of my favorite reads. this will mostly be a mixture of manhuas, manhwas, and mangas but not limited to but first...
+Here, I will be sharing a few of my favorite reads.
+These are absolutely amazing and I really recommend these.
+It's not for everyone but to those who might be intrigued with these then, have fun :) This will mostly be a mixture of manhuas, manhwas, and mangas but not limited to but first...

 ## What is the difference between manhua, manhwa and manga?